Master RMD Strategies: The Affluent Retiree’s Guide to Preserving Wealth in 2025

 For high-net-worth individuals, these delayed starting ages represent valuable planning opportunities—additional years of tax-deferred growth and time to implement strategic Roth conversions or charitable giving plans.

-Your inaugural RMD presents a unique timing option.
+Your inaugural RMD presents a unique timing option that, if mishandled, could cost you thousands in unnecessary taxes.
 While generally due by December 31st of your starting year (when you turn 73 or 75 depending on your birth year), the IRS provides flexibility for this first distribution only:

 Case Example: Robert (born 1951) turns 73 in July 2024.
 His first RMD is due by December 31, 2024, but he could delay until April 1, 2025.
 With a $3.2M IRA, his first-year RMD is approximately $117,000.
 If he delays to 2025, he would need to take both his 2024 RMD ($117,000) and his 2025 RMD ($125,000) in the same tax year—potentially resulting in an additional $9,000+ in federal taxes due to bracket changes.